vhive-serverless/vHive/docs/profiling.md

 in a highly multi-tenant environment.
 The tool relies on [the TopDown method](https://ieeexplore.ieee.org/document/6844459), to identify performance bottlenecks that arise when colocating VMs on a single host.
-The tool issues requests to VMs in Round-Robin and collects various high-level and low level metrics, including requests-per-second (RPS) per core, tail latency, hardware counters, plotting the collected metrics in a set of charts.
+The tool issues requests to VMs in Round-Robin and collects various high-level and low-level metrics, including requests-per-second (RPS) per core, tail latency, hardware counters, plotting the collected metrics in a set of charts.
 An example chart is shown in the [section](###TestProfileIncrementConfiguration-function).